andres-dossantos/backTFM/README.md

 ## Installation

 1. Clone the repository:
-2. Create a virtual enviroment and install the dependencies:
+2. Create a virtual enviroment and install the dependencies

 ```bash
 python3 -m venv .venv